timescale/docs/timescaledb/how-to-guides/connecting/dbeaver.md

 [DBeaver][dbeaver] is a free and open source database tool that is available for Microsoft Windows, Apple macOS, and many Linux versions.
-DBeaver provides a powerful SQL-editor, administration features, ability to migrate data and schema, monitor database connection sessions, and others.
+DBeaver provides a powerful SQL editor, administration features, ability to migrate data and schema, monitor database connection sessions, and others.
 You can connect to TimescaleDB hosted on your local machine or on a remote server.
 You can also connect to Timescale Cloud, and Managed Service for TimescaleDB